NateJacobs/TNG-API/readme.md

 #### Future Potential

 I mentioned in the beginning there is an authentication file in TNG.
 This is supposed to provide a simple authentication method for the API.
 From what I can tell, it is not in fact doing that.
-All you have to do is pass a parameter of ```&tngusername=USERNAME``` as part of the parameter.
-TNG will take that username and run a check on the database to see if the user exists.
+All you have to do is pass a parameter of ```&tngusername=USERNAME``` as part of the URL.
+TNG will take that username and run a check on the database (line 12) to see if the user exists.
 As it stands now the code does check the TNG database, but does not do any authentication.
 In fact, it actually sets the abilty to see living data to false even if the username passed has rights to see living person information.

 The API needs quite a bit of work before it becomes a fully functional API to your data in the TNG database.
 However, it is still useful if you want to keep TNG as a seperate site and simply display little bits of information about your family on your WordPress site.